 - A list of goods and service classified in accordance with the international classification of goods and services for which registration of the mark is requested and the class number of the classification;

-- Power of attorney, if a foreign applicant is applying through his agent
+- Power of attorney, if a foreign applicant is applying through her/his agent;

 When the office finds the application acceptable, it will publish a notice of invitation for opposition regarding the registration of the trademark in a newspaper having a nationwide circulation.